avedpathak/Terraform-jenkins/README.md

-# Auto Provision of Jenkins Master on AWS
+# Installing Jenkins Master on AWS with terraform

 ## Content